This quick registration will help you navigate deeper into the realm of our website. Don’t worry; your details are safe with us.

 At the lower end of La Rambla stands this 197-feet tall monument of Christopher Columbus.
 Built in 1888, Mirador de Colom is one of the significant landmarks of the area erected as an homage to Columbus, who chose to step off at the port of Barcelona on his way back from America.
 Inside the monument lies a lift made in the Corinthian style of architecture that raises up to 51 meters to the viewpoint of the monument, providing a scenic 360-degree view of the city.
 Above this viewpoint stands the statue of Christopher Columbus holding a navigational chart in his left palm while pointing towards America with his right one.
 This is one of the best places to visit in Barcelona for history

 The last civil work of Antony Gaudi, Casa Mila was built between the years 1906 and 1912 and is reckoned as one of the most eccentric creations of the famous architect.
 Popularly known as La Pedrera, the building was originally built for the married couple, Roser Segimon and Pera Mila which they sold off in the year 1940 after the death of Pera Mila.
 The roof of the building is one of the most striking features and is crowned with skylights, staircase exits and fans.
 There is not even a single straight edge if you take a look at the exterior of this masterpiece and it continues towards the interior which gives a peculiar look to the structure.

 Antoni Gaudi, a famous Spanish Catalan architect, designed this mansion between 1886 and 1888 for the industrial tycoon, Eusebi Güell.
 The front iron gates feature a parabolic arch and complex patterns that resemble seaweed and a horsewhip in some parts.
 The ornate walls and ceilings of the entering room disguise small viewing windows.
-This UNESCO site should definitely be a part of your itinerary while visiting Barcelona.
+This UNESCO site should definitely be on the list of one of the best places to visit while travelling to Barcelona.